OlgaD-crypto/OlgaD-crypto/README.md

-- 👋 Hi, I’m @OlgaD-crypto
+- 👋 Hi, I’m Olga
-- 👀 I’m interested in learning the new things, especially coding
+- 👀 I’m interested in learning the new things, now it is coding
 - 🌱 I’m currently learning to code with SheCodes
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...